How to survive freshers’ week

 Dressing up is a good icebreaker for people who don't know each other.
 And it also helps you separate fellow freshers from poor unsuspecting members of the public who've been caught up in the nonsense.

 There's no need to spend a fortune on costumes though.
-Our list of cheap fancy dress ideas are all comfortably within a student budget!
-The difficult thing is that often a theme is announced closer to the event, so it can be tricky to know what to pack.
+Our list of cheap fancy dress ideas has a lot of options that comfortably fit within a student budget.
+Although, the theme is often announced closer to the event, so it can be tricky to know what to pack.

 Learn to deal with homesickness at university

 Leaving home can be more of a shock than you first expect.
-But, as much as you might want to spend an hour moaning to your folks on the phone, try to refrain.
-It will only worry them and give you a bad case of the puffy eye.
+But, as much as you might want to spend an hour moaning to your folks on the phone, this won't always be the best way to approach it.

 Change is always going to be tough, but remember: everyone's in the same boat.
-If you're really struggling, we have a whole list of tips to help you overcome homesickness.Take plenty of vitamin C to avoid the infamous freshers' flu and make it easier to get out and about.
+If you're really struggling, we have a whole list of tips to help you overcome homesickness.Take plenty of vitamin C to try to avoid the infamous freshers' flu.
 Then at least you won't be forced to hide under the covers.

 Don't get too drunk

 Also, be careful about establishing romantic interests early on.
-Give yourself a chance to get to know people first, and them you, before you move on to any of that stuff.
+Give yourself a chance to get to know people first, and let them get to know you, before you move on to any of that stuff.
 Oh, and try to avoid getting involved with your flatmates at all costs!

-Finally, remember that freshers' week isn't your average week at uni, no matter what people might tell you.
+Finally, remember that freshers' week isn't your average week at uni, no matter what university myths you've heard.
 You're likely to feel a bit broken and poor afterwards, but you'll get back on track, we promise.